TownBoats/codeMerge/readme.md

 3. Right-click on `index.html` file
 4. Select "Open with Live Server"
 5. Browser will automatically open and access the project

+### Option 3: Windows Batch Script

+1. Download the project files to your local machine.
+2. In the project root directory, double-click the `start_server_and_open.bat` script.
+3. The script will automatically start the Python HTTP server and attempt to open `http://localhost:8000` in your default browser.

 ### Notes
 - No additional dependencies needed, all required libraries are loaded via CDN